Polski Fiat 125p: History and development

-On the 22 December 1965, a license agreement was signed concerning manufacturing of intermediate-sized cars in Poland.
+On the 22 December 1965, the license agreement was signed concerning manufacturing of intermediate-sized cars in Poland.
 The automobile concerned was a model specially devised for production in Poland, combining the body and braking system of the newly launched Fiat 125 with the driveline and other chassis elements from the retired Fiat 1300/1500.
 The FSO plant had to be refurbished to be able to handle the assembly of a modern car, so machinery was ordered from Western companies.
 FSO's over 100 Polish suppliers were also involved in the effort, as well as other manufacturers from the Eastern European assembling Fiat-licensed models - Crvena Zastava works in Yugoslavia and the newly organised VAZ in the Soviet Union.
 The production preparation process took almost two years, with the assembly of pre-production test series from parts imported from Italy commencing on 28 November 1967.
 By the end of the year, 75 such cars had been assembled.